 In 1940, the Toston Dam was completed on the Missouri River with an accompanying irrigation canal that brought much needed water to the fertile soils of the basin miles to the north.
-The dam was retrofitted in 1989 with a 10 MW run-ofthe-river hydroelectric generation plant.
+The dam was retrofitted in 1989 with a 10 MW run-of-the-river hydroelectric generation plant.

 In 1954 the Canyon Ferry Dam was completed on the Missouri River, creating Canyon Ferry Lake which dominates Broadwater County.
 The hydroelectric unit has an installed capacity of 50 MW.
 The filling of the lake, displaced the town of Canton.
-Today many of the homes in Townsend had been moved from the Canton town site.
+Many of the homes in Townsend had were moved from the Canton town site.
 The most notable home was that of A.B.
-Cook, a local cattle rancher.
-The home is now a local Bed and Breakfast.
+Cook mansion.
+The home is now a bed and breakfast.